radian-software/apheleia/README.md

   must type a space to see them).
 * `apheleia-log-only-errors`: By default, only failed formatter runs are logged.
 If you customize this user option to nil then all runs are logged, along with whether or not they succeeded.
+This could be helpful in debugging.

 The following user options are also available: